3-4 June 2017 at the University of Canterbury, New Zealand.

 One third of NATO members are small states and so are most NATO partner states.
 The SSANSE research project is a preparedness initiative examining the defence and foreign policies of NATO small states and small NATO partner states in the new security environment and examining how NATO might better partner with these states.

-- We welcome contributions on a wide range of topics concerning security and defence policies of NATO small states and their small states’ partners.
+We welcome contributions on a wide range of topics concerning security and defence policies of NATO small states and small states in Eastern Europe, the Middle East and North Africa (MENA), and Oceania.

 - We invite scholars to send an abstract, 200-250 words, of their potential contribution at the conference and a short bio, 150-200 words.